Skip to content

 at different epochs and preserving whitespace formatting.

-kwargs: Additional keyword arguments passed to `wandb.init()`.
+kwargs: Additional keyword arguments passed to `wandb.init()`, for example:

 """